ariannedee/remarcable-assignment/README.md

 ## AI Attribution

-I used AI to generate believable product names, categories and tags.
+I used AI (free browser ChatGPT) to:
+- Generate believable product names, categories and tags
+- Create the HTML elements and Bulma styling for the filter form and product card content